MeiVentxx7/FraudTransTableauDB/README.md

 group by age
 order by 1 desc
 ```
-⬇️ This bar chart displays the total count of fraudulent transactions for each age group.
+⬇️ This column chart displays the total count of fraudulent transactions for each age group.

 ![Tableau 2](https://github.com/user-attachments/assets/badff26a-d811-471d-91df-17c1f6184569)